Mahomet, Illinois

-Mahomet is a village in Champaign County, Illinois, United States, along the Sangamon River.
+Mahomet (/mə'hɒmɛt/) is a village in Champaign County, Illinois, United States, along the Sangamon River.
 The population was 9,434 at the 2020 census.
 Mahomet is located approximately 10 mi northwest of Champaign at the junction of Interstate 74 and Illinois Route 47.

 Etymology

-The town's own published account credits their founder Daniel T. Porter, who had Connecticut roots, as the one who denominated both the new village as Middletown (after Middletown, Connecticut) and the post office as Mahomet (after Mahomet Weyonomon, a Mohegan sachem from Connecticut).
+The town's own published account credits its founder Daniel T. Porter, who had Connecticut roots, as the one who denominated both the new village as Middletown (after Middletown, Connecticut) and the post office as Mahomet (after Mahomet Weyonomon, a Mohegan sachem from Connecticut).
 With the arrival of the railroad, the town embraced the name of its post office in 1871 because there already was a Middletown, Illinois.
 However, alternative theories of the origin of the name "Mahomet" also exist.
 One derives the word from the "Mahomet Lodge", the local Masonic Lodge at the time the town was searching for a new name.
 Its use as the name of the lodge was a manifestation of the Freemasons' liberal use of religious names and stonemason tools and symbols.
 Local historian, Gregory Pasley, claims the Post Office held the name of "Mahomet" by 1838 and says this was before the Masonic Lodge was established in the village.
 Another theory stated that the town's name was arbitrarily assigned when the conflicting names were noted by the US Postal Service.
 Henry Gannett's book, The Origin of Certain Place Names in the United States, proposes Muhammad as the town's namesake.